qaware/protocurl/TESTS.md

 # Tests

+There are two tests.
+The docker-containerized tests and cross-platform native tests (running on windows, macos, etc.).
+The containerized tests do much of the heavy lifting in ensuring correctness - whereas the native tests ensure that the basic functionality work cross-platform and contains regression tests for OS-specific behavior.

+## Containerized Tests

 The tests are run automatically via GitHub Actions [here](.github/workflows/test.yml).

-Run tests via `./test/suite/test.sh "$PWD"` (bash) from the repository root directory.
+Run them via `./test/suite/test.sh "$PWD"` (bash) from the repository root directory.

 * It needs the full path to the current working directory, as otherwise the docker volume mount fails in WSL on Windows.
   Concretely, on WSL Windows, we need to use `./test/suite/test.sh "c:/path/to/protocurl/repository"`